JegMc/Listing-Auto-Poster-Sandbox/README.md

 ![Meta Graph API](https://img.shields.io/badge/Meta%20Graph%20API-Facebook%20Posting-1877F2?style=for-the-badge&logo=facebook&logoColor=white)
 ![Status](https://img.shields.io/badge/Status-Active%20Sandbox-brightgreen?style=for-the-badge)

-A learning sandbox for building an AI-assisted social media auto-poster with ASP.NET Core, Entity Framework Core, SQL Server LocalDB, Hangfire, OpenAI caption generation, and real Facebook Page posting through the Meta Graph API.
+A learning sandbox for building an AI-assisted social media auto-poster with ASP.NET Core MVC, Entity Framework Core, SQL Server LocalDB, Hangfire, OpenAI caption generation, and Facebook Page publishing through the Meta Graph API.

-This repo started as a fake social-posting pipeline, but it now has a working Facebook proof of concept:
+This project started as a fake social-posting pipeline.
+It now includes a working Facebook proof of concept:

+- connect or represent a Facebook Page as a `SocialAccount`
-- pick a listing
+- pick a sample listing
 - generate an AI-written Facebook caption
 - review and edit the caption before publishing
 - create a durable `ScheduledPost` database row
 - publish through the same scheduled-post pipeline used by the app
-- send the final text to a real Facebook Page
+- send the final text to a real Facebook Page through the Meta Graph API
-- save Meta's returned post ID and the publish attempt details
+- save Meta's returned post ID and publish attempt details

-This is still a sandbox, not a production-ready social media tool.
-The point is to prove the architecture and learn the implementation path one phase at a time.
+This is still a sandbox, not a production-ready social media product.
+The purpose is to prove the architecture and learn the implementation path one phase at a time.

 ---